Best daily deals

 When it comes to how your music sounds, one important piece of the puzzle that often gets neglected is how well you’re isolated from outside noise.
 If you’re going to be in a sound-treated studio with perfect foam padding on every hard surface, then this probably isn’t too big of a deal for you.
 For the rest of us, outside noise is the death of good sound.
 This is especially true when it comes to commuters.
 The problem isn’t really with your headphones; it’s with human biology (you might be seeing a common theme here).

 When you hear two notes that are close to each other in frequency, the brain will cancel out the lower one.
-This effect is called auditory masking and helped humans in terms of evolution because we were able to ignore unimportant sounds in favor of the growling of a predator, but it isn’t so great when it comes to listening to music.
-So if you listen to music on a train, bus, or plane fairly often, you’ll notice how the bass doesn’t sound as good as it does when you’re in the quiet of your own home.
+This effect is called auditory masking and helped humans in terms of evolution because we were able to ignore unimportant sounds in favor of the growling of a predator.
+Still, it isn’t so great when it comes to listening to music.
+So, if you listen to music on a train, bus, or plane fairly often, you’ll notice how the bass doesn’t sound as good as it does when you’re in the quiet of your own home.
 This is because those sounds are louder than the sweet, subtle basslines of your favorite songs.

 A picture of the Beats Solo3 Wirless headphones battery LEDs lit up.